cedadev/stac-context-collections/README.md

 Building the intersect is an expensive task so it is likely that caching would be important.

+Depending on your database backend, you might be able to get a different level of detail back in this response.
+For elasticsearch, the default number returned in an aggregation is 10, so the `collections` response in the context would be the top 10 collections returned, by count (i.e. top  10 collections with the most items which match your search).
+This should be sufficient as the more collections you intersect overlapping queryables will tend to 0.

+Your implementation my determine what is sufficient for your use case where including more will lead to a more expensive intersect query.

+It is recommended to short-circuit the intersect process if the intersect reaches 0.

 ## HTTP GET

 ### Examples